yansong-yu/yansong-yu.github.io/_pages/about.md

 Hi there, glad you could drop in! 👋

-I am a first-year Ph.D. student at <a href="https://www.osu.edu/">The Ohio State University</a>, working under the guidance of Professor <a href="https://hguo.github.io">Hanqi Guo</a>.
+I am Yansong Yu (余彦松), a first-year Ph.D. student at <a href="https://www.osu.edu/">The Ohio State University</a>, working under the guidance of Professor <a href="https://hguo.github.io">Hanqi Guo</a>.

 My research focuses on unraveling complex topological structures within diverse data representations, with a particular interest in the intersections of topology, computer graphics, and artificial intelligence.